 There are also measures to address anti-competitive business practices, ensure good tax governance and maintain environmental protection standards.

-While Northern Ireland will no longer be part of the EU, a great number of people born and raised there will still be EU citizens by choosing to be Irish citizens.
+Whilst Northern Ireland will no longer be part of the EU, a great number of people born and raised there will still be EU citizens by choosing to be Irish citizens.

 That means they can continue to move and reside freely within the EU and they can’t be discriminated against on the basis of nationality.

 The Commission has published a Fact Sheet on the Protocol on Ireland and Northern Ireland where more information can be found.

 The Withdrawal Agreement establishes the terms of the UK's withdrawal from the EU.

 It’s designed to facilitate an orderly withdrawal and provide legal certainty once the Treaties and EU law cease to apply to the UK.

 A political declaration that sets out the framework for negotiating a future EU-UK relationship has also been agreed.

 The Withdrawal Agreement ensures a smooth winding-down of current EU-UK arrangements during a transition period that lasts until 31 December 2020.
 The EU will treat the UK as if it were a Member State during the transition.

 The transition period can be extended once by a newly established EU-UK Joint Committee, as long as it decides to do so before 1 July 2020.